SuperZooper3/vibe-bingo/README.md

 - **Event-Ready**: Single-user interface perfect for projection

 ### 📄 PDF Sheet Generator
+- **Custom Word Lists**: Use your own words or stick with default SE terms - saves to browser storage
 - **Print-Optimized Sheets**: Monochrome black & white design for clear printing
 - **Thick Grid Lines**: 3px borders for excellent visibility and photocopying
 - **Name Fields**: Built-in space for participants to write their names